 can causeblood sugar levels to rise.
 These include, for example, corticosteroids, diuretics, some blood pressure medications, and some antidepressants.
 A person with diabetes should let their healthcare team know if they are also taking one of these types of medications.
 In addition, taking the wrong dose of insulin or missing a dose can cause blood sugar levels to spike.

 Persistent blood sugar spikes can have severe consequences.

 Diabetic ketoacidosis is a dangerous complication of hyperglycemia.

-The body compensates for a shortage of insulin by breaking down fat for energy.
-This produces ketones, which are toxic waste compounds.
-A person usually expels ketones in their urine.
+It occurs when the body compensates for a shortage of insulin by breaking down fat for energy.
+This

-Hyperglycemic hyperosmolar syndrome occurs when the body continues to produce insulin, but the hormone does not work well or at all.
+HHS occurs when the body continues to produce insulin, but the hormone does not work well or at all.
 This usually happens in cases of type 2 diabetes.

 High blood sugar can have other long-term health complications, including:

 - heart disease

 - damage to the feet, leading to amputation